Stackeduary/JavaRemoteEE23/Design-Patterns-and-Good-Practices-Plan.md

       - another explanation: https://stackify.com/solid-design-liskov-substitution-principle/
     - *Interface Segregation*
       - instead of having one interface with all the methods the concrete classes must implement, have several interfaces and split up the methods across those interfaces, making each interface smaller
-        - subclasses can implement and indefinite number of interfaces
+        - subclasses can implement an indefinite number of interfaces
       - a class should not be forced to depend on methods it does not use
       - bad: one interface with 20 methods, because a class that implements that interface must provide implementations (code) for all 20 methods, even if it only wants to use three of those 20 methods
       - better: for example, 10 interfaces each with two methods